eth-cscs/firecrest-v2/docs/getting_started/README.md

 ➡️ **[http://localhost:8025/](http://localhost:8025/)**

-## Trying FirecREST in a containerised environment
+## Trying FirecREST in a containerized environment

 In addition, to test and debug FirecREST locally we provide a local Docker environment that already contains all required dependencies (an HPC cluster, identity provider, object storage, etc.).
 Please make sure [Docker](https://www.docker.com/) is installed and running on your machine.